11 Follow-Up Emails After No Response

 2. Your subject line says ‘follow-up’

 When sending a reminder email, many people tend to state ‘follow-up’ in their subject lines.
 However, this email most likely will get ignored as it does not add any value.
 Besides, if the person has forgotten what the matter is about and you do not state it in your subject line, he/she can simply assume that it’s a scam or something irrelevant.
 For that reason, use your subject line wisely and ensure that it clearly states what the email is about to get the reader’s interest.
+Also, make sure your follow-up emails convey the priority of your message without being pushy.

 For example, if you are awaiting further details from a potential lead, rather than saying ‘follow-up’ you could add something like ‘Further information request’.
 Your query will be more specific and will interest the recipient to open the email.